hisashin0728/UnhealthyStateRuleSentinel/README.md

 # 2. How to import
-You can select import button from Microsoft Sentinel.
+You can import [template json](https://github.com/hisashin0728/UnhealthyStateRuleSentinel/blob/main/Detect_Unhealthy_State_from_MDFC.json) from Microsoft Sentinel.
 Caution:
  - Requires "Recommendation" table in the target LogAnalytics workspace.
  - Previously you need to configure "Continuous Export" on Microsoft Defender for Cloud to the Sentinel Log Analytics Workspace.